Sunweijun333/bwRobotRrmSimple/README.md

 In the next few steps, you can use this feature pack to view the demo effect.

-1. First you should make sure you have ros installed.you can follow this [Ros](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+1. First you should make sure you have ros installed.you can follow this [Ros wiki](http://wiki.ros.org/kinetic/Installation/Ubuntu).

 2.Then you need to install moveit and the dependencies it needs